Updating your resume is not the best first step when you start a job search. You have to be clear about what YOU want to

 I have said this before, and I am going to say it again- I despise resumes.
 They are historical.
-In other words, your resume only what you’ve done, not what you can do and not necessarily what you want to do next.
+In other words, your resume talks about what you’ve done, not what you can do and not necessarily what you want to do next.

 If your resume doesn’t contain exactly the right keywords, it won’t show up in a recruiter’s search within ATS (applicant tracking system).
 You need to understand how ATS work, so please go read How To Get Past The Applicant Tracking System.